Is CrossFit Good for People Over 40?

 • power output

-These are the things consistently identified as the strongest predictors of how long and how well people live as they age.
-[ForeverFitScience] CrossFit trains all of them.
+These are the things consistently identified as the strongest predictors of how long and how well people live as they age (Forever Fit Science).
+CrossFit trains all of them.
 Your regular gym programs train two or three.

-"But Zach, isn't the intensity the problem?
+"But isn't the intensity the problem?
 I'm not 25."

-And then there's the part nobody puts in a research paper: Strong social connections are associated with a 50% improvement in odds of survival [Harvard T.H.
-Chan School of Public Health] — and after 40, the structures that used to create those connections start to disappear.
+And then there's the part nobody puts in a research paper.
+Strong social connections are associated with a 50% improvement in odds of survival (Harvard T.H.
+Chan School of Public Health), and after 40 the structures that used to create those connections start to disappear.
 Careers narrow.
 Kids grow up.
-The built-in community of early adulthood thins out.
+The built in community of early adulthood thins out.

 You can start CrossFit at any age.
 The window is open as long as you are.

-Is CrossFit safe for people over 40?
-Yes — and the coached environment is what makes it safe.
-The risk isn't the movements themselves, it's doing them without someone who knows your history, watches your mechanics, and adjusts the prescription when something's off.
+Yes, and the coached environment is what makes it safe.
+The risk isn't the movements themselves.
+It is doing them without someone who knows your history, watches your mechanics, and adjusts the prescription when something is off.
 A good coach closes that gap.
-That's the difference between CrossFit and a YouTube workout.
+That is the difference between CrossFit and a YouTube workout.

-What age is too late to start CrossFit?
 There isn't one.
-The foundational movements — squatting, hinging, pressing, pulling, carrying — are things the human body was built to do at every age.
+The foundational movements, squatting, hinging, pressing, pulling, and carrying, are things the human body was built to do at every age.
 The load and intensity scale to wherever you are.
 Starting at 50 or 55 with proper coaching produces measurable gains in strength, muscle mass, and cardiovascular fitness.
 The research is consistent on this.

-Why is CrossFit particularly good for people over 40?
-Because it trains the exact markers that predict longevity — VO2 max, grip strength, leg strength, muscle mass, balance, and power — in a single program, in a coached group environment that also addresses social connection.
+Because it trains the exact markers that predict longevity, VO2 max, grip strength, leg strength, muscle mass, balance, and power, in a single program, in a coached group environment that also addresses social connection.
 Most fitness programs touch two or three of those.
 CrossFit touches all of them.
-That's not an accident.
-It's what the methodology was built to do.
+That is not an accident.
+It is what the methodology was built to do.

-Work Ethic KC | Midtown, Kansas City
+Work Ethic KC, Midtown, Kansas City

-Book a free class at workethiccrossfit.com.
+Book a free intro at Work Ethic KC.